atharaq/atharaq.github.io/calc-1-f22/lesson1.md

 1. A function which is bounded above (does not go off to positive $\infty$).
 2. A function which has a horizontal asymptote.
-3. A function which is bounded below, but does not reach its smallest value
+3. A function which is bounded below, but does not reach its smallest value.
-4. A function which is bounded above and below

 <details>
 <summary>Possible answers: you may have found many other examples!</summary>